Lecturer and Charge Scenic Artist, Texas Performing Arts

-Scenic Art, Hollywood Motion Picture Scenic Art History, Figurative Painting, Plein-Air Painting, Performance Design
+Scenic Art, Hollywood Motion Picture Scenic Art History, Figurative Painting, Emergent Pedagogy Courses - Special Projects in Design and Fabrication

-- The Art of the Hollywood Backdrop, Regan Arts 2016
+- The Art of the Hollywood Backdrop, Regan Arts 2016, co-authored by Richard Isackes

 - "A Heritage Explored and Recovered"